swiftybo/Javascript-Notes/spread-and-rest.md

 ## Spread Operator

-The spread operator is used to expand an iterable, it works on <strong>all</strong> iterables, including arrays, strings, maps, sets, <strong>but NOT objects</strong>.
+The spread operator is used to expand an iterable into its individual elements, it works on <strong>all</strong> iterables, including arrays, strings, maps, sets, <strong>but NOT objects</strong>.
 (Objects are not iterables!)

 Here are various scenarios the spread operator can be used: